smartinellimarco/.dotfiles/README.md

 ## Bootstrap file

-Any initialization commands not intended to be backed up in this repository, can be placed in `~/.zsh_bootstrap` which is automatically sourced.
+Initialization commands not intended for backup in this repository can be placed in `~/.zsh_bootstrap`, which is automatically sourced.